amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-In Shortcut, we can quickly sync the status of the dev task with the GitHub.
+In Shortcut, we can quickly sync the status of dev tasks with GitHub.

-Although they are two platform, we can work between them seemlessly.
+Even though they are two separate platforms, we can work between them seamlessly.

 <b>Next slide >>>>></b>
 -->